acemtech/jsc-fes-2021/README.md

-# Scientific and cultural day in Fes 2021
+# Scientific and cultural day in Marrakech 2022

 **Unfortunately the event did not happened due to the COVID-19 pandemic (STAY SAFE)**